Is it nail psoriasis or fungus?

-About half of people with psoriasis develop psoriasis symptoms on the nails - more frequently on the fingernails than the toenails.
+Symptoms occur more frequently on the fingernails than the toenails.

-Symptoms of psoriasis on toenails and fingernails
+Symptoms of nail psoriasis

-A few specific clues suggest that psoriasis, not fungus, is the problem.
-Some tell-tale signs of fingernail and toenail psoriasis include:
+Some telltale signs of fingernail and toenail psoriasis include:

 Other psoriasis symptoms